 Get exclusive member benefits & effect social change.
 Join Today

-Immunodeficiency disorders prevent your body from adequately fighting infections and diseases.
-An immunodeficiency disorder also makes it easier for you to catch viruses and bacterial infections in the first place.
+Immunodeficiency disorders prevent your body from fighting infections and diseases.
+This type of disorder makes it easier for you to catch viruses and bacterial infections.

-Doctors often categorize immunodeficiency disorders as either congenital or acquired.
+Immunodeficiency disorders are either congenital or acquired.
 A congenital, or primary, disorder is one you were born with.
-Acquired, or secondary, disorders are disorders you get later in life.
+Acquired, or secondary, disorders you get later in life.
 Acquired disorders are more common than congenital disorders.

 Your immune system includes the following organs:

 These organs make and release lymphocytes.
-Lymphocytes are white blood cells classified as B cells and T cells.
+These are white blood cells classified as B cells and T cells.
 B and T cells fight invaders called antigens.
 B cells release antibodies specific to the disease your body detects.
-T cells kill off cells that are under attack by disease.
+T cells destroy foreign or abnormal cells.

 Examples of antigens that your B and T cells might need to fight off include: